Amie Casey: Career

-In 2011 Amie began modelling for local brands throughout Brisbane and the Gold Coast.
+In 2011, Amie began modelling for local brands throughout Brisbane and the Gold Coast.
 She soon moved into styling and fashion design and launched a wearable couture label in 2014 called Kill Casey.

-The label failed to take off and 2015 saw Amie propelled into the film and television industry where she acted in a number of local productions, including BMC's short film '9ball', directed by Darwin Brooks.
-Amie also joined the Stage One International Film Festival team for 2015/2016 as the Entertainment Director.
+The label failed to take off, and 2015 saw Amie propelled into the film and television industry, where she acted in a number of local productions, including BMC's short film '9ball', directed by Darwin Brooks.
+Amie also joined the Stage One International Film Festival team in 2015/2016 as the Entertainment Director.

-Late 2015, Amie joined the production "We Were Tomorrow" as a co-producer, which stars Chai Hansen, Gyton Grantley, Alicia Banit and Madeleine Kennedy.
-Initially a feature film, the production later reformatted in 2016 as a television series and other well known actors joined the cast, including Tessa James, Johnny (Beau) Brady and Nic Westaway.
+In late 2015, Amie joined the production We Were Tomorrow as a co-producer, which stars Chai Hansen, Gyton Grantley, Alicia Banit and Madeleine Kennedy.
+Initially a feature film, the production later reformatted in 2016 as a television series and other well-known actors joined the cast, including Tessa James, Johnny (Beau) Brady and Nic Westaway.

-In early 2017, Amie joined the Queensland television production "Stage Mums" as a producer and contributed to the full eight episodic third season.
+In early 2017, Amie joined the Queensland television production Stage Mums as a producer and contributed to the full eight episodes of the third season.